by Andrea M. Darcy

-3. You are struggling even more than usual to understand yourself and others.
+3. Stress makes you struggle to understand yourself and others.

-But when we have BPD, stress and anxiety have an additional affect of making us less able to understand the mental states of ourselves and others, also called ‘mentalising’.
+When we have BPD, stress and anxiety have an additional affect of making us less able to ‘mentalise’, which means understanding the mental states of ourselves and others.

 Our minds get caught in cycles of black and white, dramatic thinking, with little things getting blown out of proportion.
-One small comment from a partner that we didn’t do a good job on the dishes and we wonder if they don’t like us anymore, or want to break up with us when the pandemic ends.
+One small comment from a partner that we didn’t do a good job on the dishes?
+And we wonder if they don’t like us anymore, or want to break up with us.

 The less people reach out to us, and the more we struggle to understand why they aren’t and overthink it all, the lonelier we can feel.

-Loneliness also comes from feeling different, so we can feel lonely even if we are self-isolating with family.
+Loneliness also comes from feeling different, so we can feel lonely even if we are with family or those we know.

-5. You are sabotaging friendships right when you need to keep them strong.
+5. You sabotage friendships right when you need to keep them strong.

 Boredom can lead to being impulsive.
 And if we have BPD, then we are prone to being impulsive already.

-We send that biting text, only toregret it the moment we realise what we have done, or post that comment declaring we feel we’ll have no real friends left when the pandemic ends on Facebook.
+We send that biting text, only to regret it the moment we realise what we have done Or post that comment declaring we feel we have no real friends on Facebook.
 Our impulsivity starts to create the very rejection we fear.